jonnor/projects/introspectable-computing/README.md

 # Areas of research

 Some of the areas I have done work in, or think could be fruitful to research.
-Most are prototyped in CoffeeScript and can be run in webbrowser + Node.js, but often having a component of C/C++ and low-level/hardware/electronics component too it.
+Most are prototyped in JavaScript/CoffeeScript and can be run in webbrowser + Node.js, but often having a component of C/C++ and low-level/hardware/electronics component too it.

 In rough order of time spent / maturity.